Things to Know About the Coronavirus (COVID-19)

-Health experts working and examining people who have been contacted by people who have coronavirus.
+Health experts work and examine people who have been contacted by people with coronavirus.

 If you have been in close contact with an infected person, you can have COVID-19 lab testing.

 You can do self-monitoring.
-And if you have the symptoms, consult any of the health centers or rural health units.
+And if you have the symptoms, consult any health centers or rural health units.

 Is it risky to travel?
 What if I traveled from countries with COVID-19 cases?

 If you plan to travel, better to get medical advice first.
-If you have traveled from affected countries in the last 14 days, do self-monitoring.
+But if you have traveled from affected countries in the last 14 days, do self-monitoring.